 Best Bets get above-average mpg, class-average or better reliability, class-average or better crash-test ratings, and our recommendation.

 These city and highway gas mileage estimates are for the model's standard trim configurations.
 Where there are optional features, packages or equipment that result in higher gas mileage, those fuel-economy estimates are not included here.

-Safety Side-impact airbags for the front seats, antilock brakes and traction control are standard.
-Vehicle Skid Control, which controls wheel slip to help stabilize the vehicle, is optional.
-It includes a brake assist feature that applies full braking force faster than the driver can in emergency stops.
+Safety Antilock brakes, electronic brake-force distribution, side-impact airbags for the front seats, and front and rear curtain-type airbags are standard.
+All seating positions have three-point seat belts.
+Vehicle Skid Control, which controls wheel slippage to help stabilize the vehicle, is still optional.
+It includes a Brake Assist feature that applies full braking force, faster than the driver could in emergency stops.